top of page

 Beyond 2030, Which Healthcare Technologies Won't Make It?

-This article forecasts the decline of ten specific healthcare technologies by 2030 and explains why digitization, AI, and connectivity advancements are making them obsolete.
+Forecasting the decline of ten specific healthcare technologies by 2030 and explaining why digitization, AI, and connectivity advancements are making them obsolete.

 The pace of change in healthcare technology is accelerating dramatically.
 What seemed cutting-edge just a few years ago can quickly become cumbersome or inefficient compared to newer innovations.
 As we hurtle towards 2030, driven by digitization, artificial intelligence, enhanced connectivity, and a push towards patient-centered, value-based care, certain familiar technologies are inevitably heading toward obsolescence.

-In this article, I'm identifying ten technologies or methods currently used in healthcare that I predict will vanish or become niche relics by the decade's end.
+In this article, I identify ten technologies or methods currently used in healthcare that I predict will either vanish or become niche relics by the decade's end.
 This isn't just speculation; it's based on observing powerful trends and the clear advantages their replacements offer.
 Let's explore what's on the way out and why.

 1. Paper Medical Records

 This one feels almost too obvious, yet paper persists in pockets.
 However, the wholesale shift to Electronic Health Records (EHRs) is unstoppable.
-Paper records are inefficient, prone to loss or damage, difficult to share quickly, impossible to analyze computationally, and hinder coordinated care.
+Paper records are inefficient, prone to loss or damage, difficult to share quickly, and hinder computational analysis, ultimately hindering coordinated care.
 EHRs provide instant access, legibility, remote accessibility, integrated decision support, and the foundation for data analytics.
 By 2030, relying primarily on paper records will be virtually unthinkable in most developed healthcare settings.
 The sheer inefficiency and lack of connectivity make paper a dinosaur.

 2. Fax Machines

 Ah, the trusty fax machine – a bizarrely resilient relic.
 Despite its security vulnerabilities and inefficiency (printing, scanning, manual routing), it lingers due to established workflows and legal precedents in some areas.
 However, secure digital messaging platforms integrated directly into EHRs, encrypted email, and dedicated healthcare communication apps are vastly superior.
-They offer better security, audit trails, faster transmission, and direct integration into patient records.
+They offer enhanced security, detailed audit trails, faster transmission, and seamless integration into patient records.
 The inefficiency and security risks of faxing are becoming too significant to ignore.

 3. Physical X-Ray Films & View Boxes